stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 elements which a friend could bear better than a relative.
-As family physician he must have a free hand, and the first thing he required was a period alone and undisturbed in the abandoned library upstairs, where the ancient overmantel had gathered about itself an aura of noisome horror more intense than when Joseph Curwen&rsquo;s features themselves glanced slyly down from the painted panel.
+As family physician he must have a free hand, and the first thing he required was a period alone and undisturbed in the abandoned library upstairs, where the ancient overmantel had gathered about itself an aura of noisome horror more intense than when Joseph Curwen's features themselves glanced slyly down from the painted panel.

   Mr. Ward, dazed by the flood of grotesque morbidities and unthinkably maddening